|

 • Advantage - Mechanical heart valves are very durable because they are made of strong materials like carbon, titanium, Teflon, polyester and dacron.
 As I’ve written, some mechanical valves are still ticking 38 years after implant.
 Because these valves are so durable, the patient risk for future valve replacement re-operations is decreased.

-• Disadvantage - To prevent a risk of blood clots forming on the valve, blood thinners are used by patients for the balance of their lives.
+• Disadvantage – To prevent a risk of blood clots forming on the valve, blood thinners are used by patients for the balance of their lives.
 The anticoagulant, Coumadin, is the most common drug therapy used by mechanical valve replacement patients.
 Some patients have no issues with the ongoing monitoring (prothrombin time level) and consumption of Coumadin.
 Others, feel that there are some risks associated with Coumadin.
-(Please note that some mechanical valves - specifically the On-X Mechanical Heart Valve Replacement - are being tested for lower or no Coumadin intake post implant.
+(Please note that some mechanical valves – specifically the On-X Mechanical Heart Valve Replacement – are being tested for lower Coumadin intake post-implant.

 • Disadvantage - Mechanical heart valve replacements are known to loud and noisy in some patients.
 That means the patient, and the people around them, can hear a “clicking” noise as the valve opens-and-closes in the heart.